 What is the link between a repository and a VCS?

-A repository is a place where artefacts are stored, whereas version control system manages the access to it.
+A repository is a place where artifacts are stored, whereas version control system manages the access to it.

 Different branching strategies often use the same type of branches, true or false?
 Justify your answer.